openhab/openhab-docs/configuration/rules-ng.md

 ### GenericEventTrigger

-GenericEventTrigger has 3 configuration paramters: `eventTopic`,`eventSource` and `eventTypes` and one output: 'event'.
+GenericEventTrigger has 3 configuration parameters: `eventTopic`,`eventSource` and `eventTypes` and one output: 'event'.

 ```json
 {